sign-language-processing/sign-gpt/README.md

 Multi Task GPT model for Sign Language Processing, using spoken language text.

-## Tokenization
+## Pre-Tokenization

-- Spoken language text is tokenized using a BPE tokenizer.
+- Spoken language text is left as is.
 - Poses are tokenized using the [MediaPipe vector quantizer](https://github.com/sign-language-processing/sign-vq).
 - SignWriting is tokenized using the
   [SignWriting Tokenizer](https://github.com/sign-language-processing/signwriting/blob/main/signwriting/tokenizer/signwriting_tokenizer.py).
-- HamNoSys (if used) is tokenized using a character level tokenizer.
+- HamNoSys is left as is.

+## Pretraining (Idea)

+There are many books and articles on Sign Language Processing, but they are not easily/widely accessible.
+Collecting a large dataset of text about sign language can be beneficial for large scale pretraining.

 ## Tasks